February weather forecast

 In Matā'utu, in February, it is raining for 16 days, with typically 301mm (11.85") of accumulated precipitation.

-In Matā'utu, Wallis and Futuna, in February, the average water temperature is 29.4°C (84.9°F).
-For any water activity, surface water temperatures between 25°C (77°F) and 29°C (84.2°F) are considered as excellent and extremely pleasant for lengthened periods.
+In Matā'utu, in February, the average water temperature is 29.4°C (84.9°F).
+Water temperature between 25°C (77°F) and 29°C (84.2°F) is regarded as very warm and enjoyable by all.
+With these temperatures, water activities are pleasurable, without feeling uncomfortable for prolonged periods.

 January through April, September through December, with an average maximum UV index of 12, are months with the highest UV index.